 Fortunately, I had the opposite problem as my mother was, and still is, the most incredible cook!
 She was born in a tiny village in Southern Italy, and had 6 older sisters (every single one of whom are also fabulous cooks.)

 I really had a hard time narrowing it down to one thing as I could really choose from hundreds of things she has on her “mental menu.”
 Let’s just say I didn’t inherit my sweet tooth from my mother, so I narrowed it down to something savory.

 I finally decided on pizza; not just any pizza, but her favorite pizza, which has nothing but tomatoes as a topping.
 Since she grew up in Italy, one can only imagine that this is not strange, but perfectly understandable, as the flavor of the pizza crust and tomatoes alone is heavenly!

-Of course, my pizza can’t compete with pizza made in Italy, but using DOP (Italy’s Federal government certification) tomatoes, really good quality extra virgin olive oil, and fresh garlic from Gilroy, definitely helps.
+Of course, my pizza can’t compete with pizza made in Italy, but using DOP (Italy’s Federal government certification) tomatoes, top quality extra virgin olive oil, and fresh garlic, definitely helps.

 - 1/4 tsp dry active yeast

 - 2 tsp Diamond Kosher or sea salt

 - 1/8 tsp sugar